jfriedlein/usrmat_LS-Dyna_Fortran/README.md

       return
       end
 ```
-(How compact, slim, insensitive to errors and beautiful tensors can be.)
+(Note how compact, slim, insensitive to errors and beautiful tensors can be.)

 3. Following the above test setup: Delete the possibly existing lsdyna.exe in the working directory.
 Start the Fortran compiler as described in the above steps 2 and 3.
 4. Run nmake.